iamciera/DSxD_website/_posts/2020-03-17-DSxD_overview.md

 ## Stay Tuned!

 We’ll be posting more specific information about the spring “Creator Conference” very soon including dates, speakers, and workshop details.
-Keep an eye out for the application to attend as a participant [link to our website!
+Keep an eye out for the application to attend as a participant on [our website](http://datasciencebydesign.org/) soon!

 <img src="../assets/img/posts/DSxD_timeline.jpg" alt="Overview Schematic">